How Do I Use RabbitMQ With Amazon ECS?

 export const serviceUrl = pulumi.interpolate`http://${service.id}.ecs.amazonaws.com`;

-In this guide, we deployed RabbitMQ on Amazon ECS using Pulumi.
-We created an ECS cluster, defined a task definition for RabbitMQ, and set up a service to manage the RabbitMQ container.
-This setup ensures that RabbitMQ runs in a scalable and managed environment provided by ECS.
+In this guide, we successfully deployed RabbitMQ on Amazon ECS using Pulumi.
+By creating an ECS cluster, defining a task definition, and setting up a service, we ensured that RabbitMQ operates in a scalable and managed environment.
+This deployment approach leverages ECS’s capabilities to provide a robust and flexible RabbitMQ setup, ready to handle your messaging needs.

 Deploy this code